 - Full name

 - Date of birth

 - Phone number

 - Social Security number, taxpayer identification number, or other identifying number if you are not a U.S. citizen

-This personal information is used to , which may be necessary before you can use certain card features, such as reloading money onto the card or using the card online or at an ATM.
-Until you register the card, your prepaid card provider is not required to provide protections in case of errors or loss or theft of your card.
-Also, if your card offers deposit insurance, you generally will need to register your prepaid card to become eligible for deposit insurance.
+This personal information is used to verify your identity, which may be necessary before you can use certain card features, such as reloading money onto the card or using the card online or at an ATM.
+Also, you generally need to register your prepaid card to become eligible for deposit insurance.